Vowel harmony: Turkic languages

 Turkic languages inherit their systems of vowel harmony from Proto-Turkic, which already had a fully developed system.
 The one exception is Uzbek, which has lost its vowel harmony due to extensive Persian influence; however, its closest relative, Uyghur, has retained Turkic vowel harmony.

 Azerbaijani

-Azerbaijani's system of vowel harmony has both front/back and rounded/unrounded vowels.
+Azerbaijani's system of vowel harmony applies on both the front/back and rounded/unrounded dimensions.